zodac/folding-stats/README.md

 ## Licences

 All source code should have a license header at the top of the file.
 This will be enforced by the `license-maven-plugin` linter.
-In order to automatically add a license to any file that is missing it, the follwing command can be used:
+In order to automatically add a license to any file that is missing it, the following command can be used:

     mvn license:format